Queensland has passed legislation to permanently allow electronic signing of documents in some circumstances.

 It is important to note that the traditional methods of execution of documents in physical format are largely unchanged by the amendments.
 The Amending Act provides an additional method, rather than a replacement of the traditional methods of signing.

-Further, the amendments only apply to documents made under Queensland law.
+Further, the amendments only apply to documents made under Queensland law on or after the Commencement Date.
 As with any legal document, it is recommended that parties seek appropriate legal advice to ensure that their method of signing is valid under relevant laws.

 General "Accepted Method" for electronically signing a document